 Businesses, regardless of sector, are living, breathing, and operating in an environment where information technology is changing the landscape around them, transitioning from the back room of an organisation into the hands of customers, employees, and society.
 There is a continual shift towards a service economy, with services ever more tailored and personalised for the customer.

 As technology has advanced over the last 10 years, a number of phenomena have emerged that, when combined, have rapidly and radically transformed the ability of businesses to construct customer services and products.
 Most importantly, the speed at which innovation and incremental improvement can occur has also increased.
+If you prefer to read an e-book, please download it here.

 Business technology is a strategy for organising and coordinating technology management across the entire enterprise.
 It is a set of management practices, tools, organisational structures, and technology governance designed to ensure that the use of technology is optimised across the enterprise with the overarching aim of satisfying customer needs and expectations.
 Most businesses understand that they need to challenge not only their competitors but also themselves in order to constantly improve their customers’ view and their ability to meet market demand.